botingw/langgraph-dev-navigator/README.md

 This project empowers developers to build robust, reliable, and well-documented LangGraph applications by ensuring AI-generated code adheres to best practices and leverages official, version-controlled documentation.
 It achieves this through two primary mechanisms:

 1.  **A Local Knowledge Source:** It uses a local git submodule of the official `langchain-ai/langgraph` repository as the ground truth for documentation and code structure.
-2.  **An Advanced Knowledge Server:** It includes the `mcp-crawl4ai-rag` server, which provides powerful Retrieval-Augmented Generation (RAG) for semantic search across documentation and a Knowledge Graph (KG) for validating generated code against the actual codebase structure.
+2.  **An Advanced Knowledge Server:** It includes the `mcp-crawl4ai-rag` server, which provides two powerful capabilities:
+    *   **Retrieval-Augmented Generation (RAG):** Performs semantic search across the entire LangGraph documentation.
+This allows an AI assistant to find the most relevant, up-to-date information to answer questions and generate accurate code.
+    *   **Knowledge Graph (KG):** Ingests the `langgraph` codebase into a graph database.
+This allows the server to validate AI-generated code against the actual structure of the library, drastically reducing code "hallucinations" (e.g., usage of non-existent functions or incorrect parameters).

 ## Getting Started